Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 \paragraph{Implicit bias of GD.} Since the DLN in Problem \eqref{eq:obj} is over-parameterized, it has infinitely many solutions satisfying $\bm W_{L:1}\bm X = \bm Y$.
 However, GD for training networks typically has an implicit bias towards certain solutions with benign properties \citep{arora2019implicit,Gunasekar2017,Ji2019,min2021explicit,Shah2020,soudry2018implicit}.
-Specifically, previous work has demonstrated that, with assumptions concerning network initialization and the dataset, gradient flow tends to favor solutions with minimum norms and balanced weights; see, e.g., \cite{min2021explicit,chatterji2023deep,arora2018optimization,du2018algorithmic}.
-Recent studies have also revealed that GD primarily updates a minimal invariant subspace of the weight matrices, thereby preserving approximate low-rankness of the weights across all layers \citep{huh2021low,yaras2023law}.
-Based on these observations, we assume that the trained weights $\bm \Theta$ satisfy the following benign properties to investigate how trained deep networks hierarchically transform input data into labels. \begin{assum} For an $L$-layer DLN with weights $\bm{\Theta} = \{\bW_l\}_{l=1}^L$ described in \eqref{eq:DLN} with $d_l = d > 2K$ for all $l \in [L-1]$, the weights $\bm{\Theta}$ satisfy \\ (i) {\em Minimum-norm solution:}
+In particular, prior work has demonstrated that, with assumptions on network initialization and the dataset, gradient flow tends to favor solutions with minimum norms and balanced weights; see, e.g., \cite{min2021explicit,chatterji2023deep,arora2018optimization,du2018algorithmic}.
+Recent studies also reveal that GD primarily updates a minimal invariant subspace of the weight matrices, thereby preserving the approximate low-rankness of the weights across all layers \citep{huh2021low,yaras2023law}.
+Based on these findings, we assume that the trained weights $\bm \Theta$ satisfy the following benign properties to investigate how trained deep networks hierarchically transform input data into labels.